pdfcpu/pdfcpu/README.md

 ![logo](resources/pdfchip3.png)

-Package pdfcpu is a simple PDF processing library written in [Go](http://golang.org) supporting encryption.
+Package `pdfcpu` is a simple PDF processing library written in [Go](http://golang.org) supporting encryption.
 It provides both an API and a CLI.
 Supported are all versions up to PDF 1.7 (ISO-32000).
+The current command set includes *validate*, *optimize*, *split*, *merge*, *extract*, *trim*, *stamp*, *watermark*, *import*, *nup*, *grid*, *rotate*, *attach*, *perm*, *encrypt*, *decrypt*, *changeupw*, *changeopw* and the list keeps growing.

+Documentation is live at [pdfcpu.io](https://pdfcpu.io).
+If you go there you will also find examples for every command.

+## Motivation

+Document interchange is essential in the world we live in.
+PDF is everywhere and it is not going away anytime soon.<br>
+This is an effort to build a PDF processing library from the ground up written in Go with strong support for batch processing via a rich command line.
+Over time `pdfcpu` aims to support the standard range of PDF processing features and also any interesting use cases that may present themselves along the way.

 ## Status